danielstern/redux-tool/README.md

 # Redux Tool
 ## Problem
 Redux apps are great, but often creating just one new part of the state requires touching 8, 9, even 10 or more files.
-I wish I was kidding.

 ## Solution
 Redux-Tool, an *unopinionated* helper to create your Redux files for you, handling all the boilerplate (so prone to troublesome human error) and letting you write your app in peace.